 A pitfall to watch out for is always deferring the things you don’t want to do for the things you actually do want to do.
 For instance, you may know you need to Create but instead decide to Connect, not because you can’t create, but because you’d rather not for one reason or another.
 If this deferral becomes a habit, you may be further ahead because you’ve done some other important stuff, but it’s not really solving the problem.

 Truth be told, though, there’s no productivity system or bunch of creative tricks or tips that will help you with the continual deferring problem.
 You’ll have to have the discipline or fortitude to either stick with doing those things when they’re hard to do or quit them and take them out of your deck.
-Do them or don’t do them – get the hell out of the middle so you can have some peace.
+Do them or don’t do them, but get the hell out of the middle so you can have some peace.

 The point of all this is to get you out of trying to figure out what you need to do when you should be doing it.
-There’s a time to plan and review (a Weekly Review, perhaps?) and a time to do – hopefully, thinking about some of this helps you develop a system that works for you.
+There’s a time to plan and review (a Weekly Review, perhaps?) and a time to do and hopefully, thinking about some of this helps you develop a system that works for you.
 And in case you’re wondering, this is one of my Create tasks for the day.
 Thanks for consuming it!

-Taking it to the next level: Can each aspect of our beings – the physical, emotional, mental, and social – be viewed this way, too?
+Taking it to the next level: Can each aspect of our beings — the physical, emotional, mental, social, and spiritual — be viewed this way, too?